 Course Duration: 16 hours

 Founded in 1746, Princeton University is a colonial college chartered long before the American Revolution.
-This top-rated global research university partners with edX to offers free online courses.
+This top-rated global research university partners with edX to offer free online courses.

 Princeton University’s Free Online Courses: